gwendall/way.js/README.md

 Attribute | Description
 ---- | ------
-way-action-remove | Removes a way data way-action-push | if provided with an array, pushes an empty value to it
+way-action-remove | Removes a way data way-action-push | if provided with an array, pushes an null value to it

 Example: